NgQTran/A2_Acid-Marine/README.md

 Description

-Acid Marine is an interactive web-based project that generates a colorful wavy liquid by using Perlin Noise efffect.
+Acid Marine is an interactive web-based project that generates a colorful wavy liquid by using Double Pendulum Fractal.

 License